infobloxopen/terraform-provider-infoblox/GETTING.md

 Refer to the official documentation for more information https://registry.terraform.io/providers/infobloxopen/infoblox/latest/docs .

 ## Building a Binary from the GitHub Source Code and Using it
-Complete the follwing steps to build the binary:
+Complete the following steps to build the binary:
-* Install and set up Golang  version 1.17 or later from:
+* Install and set up Golang  version 1.21 or later from:
   `https://golang.org/doc/install`
-* Install Terraform CLI v0.14.x from:
+* Install Terraform CLI v1.8.1+ from:
   `https://www.terraform.io/downloads.html`
 * Clone the repo and build it as follows:
   ```